Ahoy! Moby's bass player has landed in the Bay

 Eliason is simply happy to be teaching and is enjoying life on EIT's Hawke's Bay campus.

-"I'm really enjoying the space - the building I worked in Fulham, London, was quite small.
+"I'm really enjoying the space - the building I worked at in Fulham, London, was quite small.

 "I enjoy the fact that I can walk up to the top of the hill during my lunch break and there are green spaces everywhere.